danieltalsky/inform-7-at-play/places/README.md

 The description is "The painting is abstract with bold red and blue brushstrokes."

 The pedestal is scenery in the art gallery.
-The description is "A very boring grey pedastal."
+The description is "A very boring grey pedestal."
 ```

 Now you have a much more convincing place: